-Chem 130: Structure and Properties of Inorganic Compounds (Fall 2018) Lab Syllabus and Schedule
+Chem 130: Structure and Properties of Inorganic Compounds (Spring 2020) Lab Syllabus and Schedule

 Chemistry and biochemistry are experimental sciences and experience working in the lab is an essential part of most courses in our department.
 The particular focus of the Chem 130 lab is on linking our models of the structures of inorganic compounds to qualitative observations of chemical reactivity.